astronomer/docs/astro/universal-metrics-export.md

 ## Enable metrics export

-You can enable metrics export at either the Deployment and Workspace level for Astro Hosted.
+You can enable metrics export at both the Workspace and Deployment level for Astro Hosted, but only in individual Deployments for Astro Hybrid.

 ### Workspace metrics